-During the course of the academic year, you may wish to talk to students about the National Student Survey (NSS).
+During the course of the academic year, you may wish to talk to students about the National Student Survey (NSS) and its scope.
 When doing so, it is important that you do not inappropriately influence the responses students may give.
-Please read the table below carefully and speak to your NSS contact if you have any questions.
-Please note that this is not an exhaustive list.
-For more information, please refer to the NSS 2022 Good Practice Guide.
-The below list may be used in conjunction with the full guidance.
-There is also a guide for students on inappropriate influence available here.